Vinnas-Kuttery/Realtime_D3_Visualization_On_Hadoop/README.md

 2. install all the python packages listed in the requirements.txt fil or install it by running the command 'pip install -r /requirements.txt'
-3. Make sure the table '' is created in both of Hive and HBase(Phoenix) databases using the source data.
+3. Make sure the table 'imdb_data ' is created in both of Hive and HBase(Phoenix) databases using the source data.

 # How to run the application?